Five Alternative Treatments for Varicose Veins

 - Genetic inheritance

 Another influential factor to keep in mind is not paying enough attention to cardiovascular health.
 As a response, we recommend that you receive an annual check-up.
-You should especially do so if there is family history or if you suffer from any kind of cardiovascular problem.
+You should especially do so if there’s a family history or if you suffer from any kind of cardiovascular problem.

-In this sense, varicose veins don’t only have medical treatments.
-Actually, surgery is often only reserved for only the most serious cases.
+In addition, surgery is often only reserved for only the most serious cases.